Hexicube/RTRL/README.md

 * Being a douche, I will be taking all steps I can to make this as hard as I can without ruining it.
 You will starve to death, you can use fire potions on wooden doors (any door) or kick it down and maybe get splinters which kill you.
 * Slight realism, you can't stab a slime because it's gelatinous.
 You also can't burn skeletons because they're made of bones, but acid helps with them.

-##Controls (all numpad):
-* In-game:
-    * 0: Open inventory
-    * 1: Use current item on self if applicable (potions mainly, i.e. invisibility potion)
-    * 2: Face a direction using movement keys
-    * 4/5/6/8: left/down/right/up (movement)
-    * 7: Use tiles (open/close doors, unlock doors, collect all items from chest)
-    * 9: Use current item (sword, potion, whatever) in the direction you're facing
-* Inventory:
-    * 0: Close inventory
-    * 1: Select item to move/Swap with selected item
-    * 2: Drop item on floor if space
-    * 3: Dispose of item
-    * 4/5/6/8: Navigate inventory
-    * 7: Use item on self (potions and stuff)

 ##Enemies:
 * Slime (todo):
     * Difficulty: Hard